sboesen/remotely-save/README.md

 # Remotely Secure

 **Remotely Secure** is a fork of *Remotely Save*, the unofficial sync plugin for Obsidian.
 The original *Remotely Save* plugin is not actively maintained and has multiple security issues; please see the [list of security updates](#security-updates-from-remotely-save) made to *Remotely Save*.
 Note this plugin is not backwards compatible with Remotely Save, save your data locally and have a backup before using this plugin.
+See [migration guide](#migrating-from-remotely-save) instructions.

 If you like it or find it useful, please consider give it a [star ![GitHub Repo stars](https://img.shields.io/github/stars/sboesen/remotely-secure?style=social)](https://github.com/sboesen/remotely-secure) on Github.